NathanVoldman/Shitot/readme.md

 - Median time to finish answering the quiz: 465 seconds
 - Median number of questions answered by participant: 5 out of 6

+### Disclaimer:
+Due to relatively low participation rate, we cannot derive statistically significant data from the results.

 ### Raw Results:
 #### Per question:
 ![image](https://user-images.githubusercontent.com/49371700/183607543-eb4a2dcd-f780-4b72-a66a-f60f0418a78a.png)